LelsersLasers/UnderwaterWorld/README.md

 ## TODO

 - Sub
+    - Fix sub rotating and movement calculations
-    - Turn rate proportional to speed
+        - Should be able to simplify them
 - Better terrain generation
 - Coloring terrain
 - Collisions with walls?